acoustic-content-samples/sample-wch-conversation-core/README.md

 **Provides:** `['logging']`

 **Parameters:**<br/>
 ***packageName*** - The name of the package which is used for logging.
-Identificator that the logging is for a plugin from the wch-conversation-core.
+Identificator that the logging is for a plugin from the wch-conversation-core.<br/>
 ***toFile*** - If set to true the debug log will also be stored in a file.

 **Methods:**